Mathematics education in the United States: Preparation for college

 Beginning in 2011, most states have adopted the Common Core Standards for mathematics, which were partially based on NCTM's previous work.
 Controversy still continues as critics point out that Common Core standards do not fully prepare students for college and as some parents continue to complain that they do not understand the mathematics their children are learning.
 Indeed, even though they may have expressed an interest in pursuing science, technology, engineering, and mathematics (STEM) in high school, many university students find themselves ill-equipped for rigorous STEM education in part because of their inadequate preparation in mathematics.
 Meanwhile, Chinese, Indian, and Singaporean students are exposed to high-level mathematics and science at a young age.
 About half of STEM students in the U.S. dropped out of their programs between 2003 and 2009.
 On top of that, many mathematics schoolteachers were not as well-versed in their subjects as they should be, and might well be uncomfortable with mathematics themselves.
 An emphasis on speed and rote memorization gives as many as one-third of students aged five and over mathematical anxiety.

+Parents and high school counselors consider it crucial that students pass Calculus if they aim to be admitted to a competitive university.
+Private school counselors are especially likely to make this recommendation while admissions officers are generally less inclined to consider it a requirement.
+Moreover, there has been a movement to de-emphasize the traditional pathway with Calculus as the final mathematics class in high school in favor of Statistics and Data Science for those not planning to major in a STEM subject in college.
+Nevertheless, Calculus remains the most recommended course for ambitious students.
+But in the case of Utah, as of 2023, students may skip the final required course for high-school graduation—one that combines elements of Algebra II, Trigonometry, Precalculus, and Statistics—if they submit a letter signed by their parents acknowledging that this decision could jeopardize their chances of university matriculation.

 By the mid-2010s, only a quarter of American high school seniors are able to do grade-level math, yet about half graduate from high school as A students, prompting concerns of grade inflation.
+Strong performance in Algebra I, Geometry, and Algebra II predict good grades in university-level Calculus even better than taking Calculus in high school.

 Another issue with mathematics education has been integration with science education.
 This is difficult for public schools to do because science and math are taught independently.
 The value of the integration is that science can provide authentic contexts for the math concepts being taught and further, if mathematics is taught in synchrony with science, then the students benefit from this correlation.